-Financial assets include cash and cash equivalents.
+Financial assets include other receivables (excluding prepayments) and cash and bank balances.
 Financial assets are initially measured at fair value plus transaction costs that are directly attributable to the acquisition of financial assets (other than financial assets at fair value through profit or loss).
 Transaction costs directly attributable to acquisition of financial assets at fair value through profit or loss are recognised immediately in profit or loss.
 These are subsequently measured at amortised cost based on the Company's business model for managing the asset and cash flow characteristics of the asset.